WATCH: Onondaga County’s COVID-19 Update at 3 p.m.

 SYRACUSE, N.Y.
-(WSYR-TV) — Onondaga County Executive Ryan McMahon is schedule to give his daily COVID-19 update at 3 p.m.
+(WSYR-TV) — Onondaga County Executive Ryan McMahon will give an update on COVID-19 during his daily briefing at 3 p.m.

 More from NewsChannel 9: